PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 If something falls into two categories, but predominantly one, just tag the one you think is most relevant.
 If the ticket covers multiple topics, tag with all the relevant tags.

-If a ticket dosn't fit a category correctly, we might need to update our tags, open a PR to edit this page.
+If a ticket doesn't fit a category correctly, we might need to update our tags, open a PR to edit this page.

 ### Escalating issues